learnmonkey/learnmonkey.github.io/CONTRIBUTING.md

 Looking to contribute?
 Great!
 If you want to add some content or fix something, fork this repository and make your edits.
 Then, you can create a pull request.
 If you want to make some suggestions, you can open an issue.

-# To-Do List:
+# Things you can do

 - Fix any existing issues
-- Add more content
+- Add more content (especially math)
 - Fix spelling errors
 - Anything to enhance the site
+- Making the site look better